 Granulating pigments show their true nature best on damp cold pressed or rough paper though they will tend to granulate to some degree on any paper.
 For those new to watercolour, it may look as though something is wrong!

-Some of the most granulating pigments have been used to create the 25 new mixes from Schmincke - some released in 2020 and some this year.
-They are available in boxed sets or individual tubes.
+Some of the most granulating pigments have been used to create the Super Granulating colours from Schmincke - some released in 2020, some in 2021 and then another 15 later.
+They are available in boxed sets or individual tubes or half pans.

-The full range of 25 have been made from quite a limited number of granulating pigments.
+The full initial range of 25 were made from quite a limited number of granulating pigments.
 You can see all the colours used to create them in my blog post here - it may be useful to have that open side-by side on your computer screen.
+The 15 colours added later use some different pigments and are are shown below.

 Forest Olive contains Viridian, a PBr7, in this case probably Green Umber, and Yellow Ochre, which is interesting as there isn't a PY43 Yellow Ochre in the Schmincke range.